Jansenville: About

 The little town of Jansenville owes its origins to the Dutch Reformed Church which formed a parish there in 1854 named after the last Dutch Governor of the Cape.

-Jansenville is north of the Zuurberg Mountains in an area known as the Noorsveld, after a cactus-like succulent that is common in the district.
+Jansenville is north of the Zuurberg Mountains in an area known as the Noorsveld, after a cactus-like succulent (E. coerulescens) that is common in the district.
+The Noorsveld Protected Environment is located south of town.
+It was declared in 2014, and its management was assigned to a landowners association.

 Between Jansenville and the Zuurberg to the south is a plain that marks the northern boundary of the Addo National Park, while to the north are some hills which have a scenic drive and, at the summit, shortly before the descent through the Ratelskloof Pass, there are views across the Camdeboo plains to the peaks of the Sneeuberg.

 Jansenville is game country and there are game farms and hunting concessions in the area as well as nature reserves including the Addo Elephant National Park.

 The town's notable buildings include the large Dutch Reformed Church, a building in the basilican style made of local stone which is a heritage site.
 The Anglo-Boer War fort north of the town attests to the guerrilla activity in the area in that conflict.
 The restored Sid Fourie House serves as a museum.